-The median salary for court reporters is $55,120 per year and the field is growing at a slower than average rate of 3 percent.
+The median salary for court reporters is $60,130 per year and the field is growing at a much faster than average rate of 9%.
 Court reporters are responsible for creating word-for-word transcriptions at trials, depositions and other legal proceedings.
 They may work as employees of state or local governments, reporting agencies or as freelancers.
 They can also branch out into television captioning or provide services for people who are hearing impaired.
 The three main categories of court reporters include the following:

 - Freelance reporters are self-employed and market their skills and certifications to a range of employers.
 Freelance work allows reporters to work as much or as little as they want, have a flexible schedule and work virtually, which may be perfect for your mobile military life.
 As a freelancer, you may decide to start by working for a court reporting firm that matches you with clients.
 But as you gain experience, you may decide to purchase equipment and start your own business.

 - Caption providers or remote captioning provides additional opportunities for employment.
 Caption providers often work from a home office, a plus for many military spouses.
 As a caption provider working for a firm or as a freelancer, you might create captioning for television or webcasts or provide subtitling in different languages, including English.

 All court reporters must be extremely attentive to detail.
 Some reporters are required to be fluent in numerous languages.
 Others may need to be familiar with technical, scientific and medical terminology.

 To learn more about court reporting careers, review the Research Occupations tool on MySECO and investigate your options.
 Take SECO self-assessments to make sure your skills and interests align with your career choice.
 Talk to others in the field and get their feedback.